slartibardfast/dxfpscap/README.md

 requires at least a pentium pro for accurate timing

-release with instructions for patching .exe 's to use wrapper on Windows 98 SE to follow soon.
+release with instructions for patching .exe 's to use wrapper on Windows 9x to follow soon.

 dxwrapper
 =========